-The proof of Theorem 3.1 is in Appendix A. Intuitively, Theorem 3.1 says that finding a consistent estimator of f(x) for points near the boundary requires correcting the zeroth moment $m_0$ .
+The proof of Theorem 3.1 is in Appendix A. Intuitively, Theorem 3.1 says that finding a consistent estimator of f(x) for points near the boundary requires correcting the zeroth moment m_0 .
 For interior points, the zeroth moment is the integral of the kernel over the entire tangent space, but for boundary points, the integral only extends to the boundary.
-Since we choose an orientation with $\eta_x$ pointing towards the boundary (for boundary points $\eta_x$ is the unit normal vector), the integral over $z{\parallel}$ extends infinitely in the negative direction (into the interior of the manifold) but only up to $b_x/h$ in the positive direction (toward the boundary).
-One should think of the vector $(hz{\parallel})\eta_x$ as a tangent vector that extends up to $b_x$ , which explains why $z{\parallel}$ extends to $b_x/h$ .
-Finally, notice that for points whose distance from the boundary up to an error of higher order in h due to the decay of the kernel.
+Since we choose an orientation with η_x pointing toward the boundary (for boundary points η_x is the unit normal vector), the integral over z{\parallel} extends infinitely in the negative direction (into the interior of the manifold) but only up to b_x/h in the positive direction (toward the boundary).
+One should think of the vector $(hz{\parallel})\eta_x$ as a tangent vector that extends up to b_x , which explains why z{\parallel} extends to b_x/h .
+Finally, notice that for points whose distance from the boundary is much larger than h, the zeroth moment $m_0^3(x)$ reduces to the zeroth moment m_0 for manifolds without boundary up to an error of higher order in h due to the decay of the kernel.
 This shows that the estimator (4) is consistent for all interior points.
-However, for points with $b_x \le h$ , the bias will be significantly larger using the estimator of (2) than for the improved estimator of Theorem 3.1.
+However, for points with $b_x \leq h$, the bias will be significantly larger using the estimator of (2) than for the improved estimator of Theorem 3.1.

-The applicability of (4) depends on an efficient calculation of $m_0^{\partial}(x)$ .
-For general local kernels, the formula for $m_0^{\partial}(x)$ can be very difficult to evaluate near the boundary.
-A possible solution is to apply an asymptotic expansion in $b_x/h$ such as
+The applicability of (4) depends on an efficient calculation of $m_0^{\theta}(x)$.
+For general local kernels, the formula for $m_0^{\theta}(x)$ can be very difficult to evaluate near the boundary.
+A possible solution is to apply an asymptotic expansion in b_x/h such as